ultimate271/notes/tolkien/ringsofpower.md

 Sauron.
 They were called the Palantíri, those that watch from afar; but all those that were brought to Middle-earth long ago were lost.

+### The eye or Sauron, and his dwelling in that time in Barad-dûr about Orodruin
 Thus the Exiles of Númenor established their realms in Arnor and in Gondor; but ere many years had passed it became manifest that their enemy, Sauron, had also returned.
 He came in secret, as has been told, to his ancient kingdom of Mordor